Passion Project Ideas to Strengthen Your College Applications

 While a mentor is not necessary to pursue a passion project, having someone you can go to when you have questions can be a great asset.

-The above tips can help you pick and accomplish a passion project idea for college applications that will help you get into the school of your dreams.
+The above tips can help you accomplish a passion project idea for college applications which will help get you into the school of your dreams.

 How Does a Passion Project Help With College Applications?

 There are certain personality traits that colleges look for when choosing students for their school.
+To bolster your traits, quantify them with community service hours.
 Pursuing a passion project is a great way to show off the following traits in your college application:

 • Drive